SY Aurora: 1917 Ross Sea Party rescue

 The Australian, New Zealand and British governments agreed to fund the refit of Aurora for the rescue of the Ross Sea Party.
 An Advisory Committee was established in Melbourne, consisting of Rear Admiral Sir William Cresswell, Professor Sir Orme Masson, Captain J.R.
 Barter, Commander John Stevenson and Dr Griffith Taylor.

 Shackleton's expedition funds were fully expended.
 After his legendary ordeal on Endurance in the Weddell Sea sector, Shackleton arrived in New Zealand during December 1916.
 The three governments involved were adamant that he would not lead the rescue expedition and at their insistence John King Davis was appointed to captain Aurora.
 After negotiation Shackleton sailed aboard Aurora, but Captain Davis had total authority on the voyage.
-On 10 January 1917, the ship pulled alongside the pack ice near Cape Royds and worked her way to Cape Evans.
+On 10 January 1917, the ship pulled alongside the pack ice near Cape Royds and worked its way to Cape Evans.
 One week later, the seven survivors of the original ten members of the Ross Sea Party were headed back to Wellington, New Zealand aboard Aurora.

 Fate

-Aurora was last seen in 1917, when she departed Newcastle, New South Wales, bound for Iquique, Chile with a cargo of coal.
-Lloyd's of London posted the ship as missing on 2 January 1918; it was believed she was a casualty of World War I, possibly being sunk by a mine laid by the German merchant raider Wolf.
-One of Aurora's lifebelts was recovered from the Tasman Sea between Sydney and Brisbane six months after her disappearance.
+Aurora was last seen in 1917, when it departed Newcastle, New South Wales, bound for Iquique, Chile with a cargo of coal.
+Lloyd's of London posted the ship as missing on 2 January 1918; it was believed it was a casualty of World War I, possibly being sunk by a mine laid by the German merchant raider Wolf.
+One of Aurora's lifebelts was recovered from the Tasman Sea between Sydney and Brisbane six months after its disappearance.

 Message on a bottle

-In 1927, a Mr. G. Bressington was walking along the beach near Tuggerah, New South Wales and noticed an old wine bottle partly buried in the sand.
+In 1927, a G. Bressington was walking along the beach near Tuggerah, New South Wales and noticed an old wine bottle partly buried in the sand.
 Upon examining the bottle he saw an engraving of the picture of a ship and on the other side the following message: "Midwinter's Day, 1912, Shackleton Glacier, Antarctica.
 'Frank Wild, A. L. Kennedy, S. Evan Jones, C. Arch.
 Hoadley, Charles T. Harrisson, George Dovers, A. L. Watson and Morton H. Moyes".